AngryBeaver/beavers-crafting/README.md

 You will see a chat message with your result

+## latest features:
+### 0.2.x feature add rollTable result
+you now can produce a random Potion. breaking change 0.1.x -> 0.2.x

 ## Upcoming Changes
 ### "any" of ingredient
-I want to create recipes with "any" weapon or mushroom therefor i may need some new fields in recipe or a new subtype ingredient
+I want to create recipes with "any" xxx e.g. (weapon,mushroom,etc) therefor i may need some new fields in recipe or a new subtype ingredient
-### results should include rollTables
+### results should include rollTables (done 0.2.x)
-I want to create a random potion with random ingredients.
+I want to create a random potion.
 ### macro
 I want to be able to add macros to recipes. giving them more flexibility e.g. get damage on certain recipes where you failed your check.